badassdatascience/badass-data-science/badassdatascience/science/astronomy/README.md

 ## Solar Noon

 Needed to know when solar noon occurs on a given day for a photography project.
-Calculated it using "SolarNoon-demo.ipynb", which in turn calls the module "SolarNoon.py" to perform the heavy lifting.
+Calculated it using [SolarNoon-demo.ipynb](SolarNoon-demo.ipynb), which in turn calls the module [SolarNoon.py](SolarNoon.py) to perform the heavy lifting.

 This code retrieves ephemeris data from the [PyEphem](https://rhodesmill.org/pyephem) module.